Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/29_TCP_IP.rst

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_24.png
     :align: center

-Input “ControlP5” in the searching box, and then select the option as below.
-Click “Install” and wait for the installation to finish.
+Input "ControlP5" in the searching box, and then select the option as below.
+Click "Install" and wait for the installation to finish.

 You can also click Add Library under 'Import Library' under 'Sketch'.

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_25.png
     :align: center

-Before running the Code, please open “sketchWiFi.pde.” first, and click “Run”.
+Before running the Code, please open "sketchWiFi.pde." first, and click "Run".

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_26.png
     :align: center

 The newly pop up window will use the computer's IP address by default and open a data monitor port.
-Click“Listening”.
+Click"Listening".

 .. image:: ../_static/imgs/29_TCP_IP/Chapter29_27.png
     :align: center

-Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP8266/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.
+Move the program folder "Freenove_Ultimate_Starter_Kit_for_ESP8266/Python/Python_Codes" to disk(D) in advance with the path of "D:/Micropython_Codes".

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “29.1_TCP_as_Client” and double click “TCP_as_Client.py”.
+Open "Thonny", click "This computer" -> "D:" -> "Micropython_Codes" -> "29.1_TCP_as_Client" and double click "TCP_as_Client.py".

-Before clicking “Run current script”, please modify the name and password of your router and fill in the “host” and “port” according to the IP information in processing app shown in the box below:
+Before clicking "Run current script", please modify the name and password of your router and fill in the "host" and "port" according to the IP information in processing app shown in the box below:

 29.1_TCP_as_Client
 --------------------------